ESSAY INFORMATION:

 ANSWER (8.0+):

-It is sometimes asserted that full-time education should be made compulsory for individuals under the age of 18.
-I largely agree with this assertion, given the acquisition of essential qualifications and social skills, although I acknowledge that some individuals may face personal challenges.
+It is sometimes asserted that full-time education should be made mandatory for individuals under the age of 18.
+I largely agree with this assertion, given the acquisition of essential qualifications and social skills, although I acknowledge that some individuals may face personal challenges .

-The primary rationale for supporting compulsory education is the importance of academic qualifications.
-These credentials are prerequisites not only for pursuing higher education but also for securing employment opportunities.
+The primary rationale for supporting mandatory education is the importance of academic qualifications.
+These credentials are prerequisites not only for pursuing higher education but also for securing employment opportunities .
 For instance, in Vietnam, only full-time high school graduates are eligible to take university entrance exams or apply for even entry-level jobs, such as textile work.
-Consequently, those who fail to complete their education often face significant difficulties in achieving professional and personal growth.
+Consequently, those who fail to complete their education often face significant difficulties in achieving professional and personal growth .

-In conclusion, I mostly support the idea of making full-time schooling compulsory for people under 18, as it equips them with vital qualifications and skills for future success despite the possibility of financial struggles.
-In my opinion, governments should provide grants or other forms of financial assistance to ensure that all students can complete their education without undue hardship.
+In conclusion, I mostly support the idea of making full-time schooling mandatory for people under 18, as it equips them with vital qualifications and skills for future success despite the possibility of financial struggles.
+In my opinion, governments should provide grants or other forms of financial assistance to ensure that all students can complete their education without undue hardships .

 (Word count: 302)